Onesies: Perfect gift ideas for a Greek newborn or baby

 So, mainly cute babies or beautiful women are the "victims" of the “evil eye”.

 The mati symbol according to tradition, is supposed to absorb all this negative energy (that is not necessarily shared on purpose and can even be shared by accident according to the myth).
+You can read more about the evil eye in this article.

 In a way, giving a mati charm as a gift is a way to say: